ecovisum/edi-net-web/readme.md

 ## ToDo (IA and planning):

+- [ ] decide on domain URL for this page
 - [ ] add/edit remaining prototype content if relevant
 - [ ] decide if sub-sections/sub-nav needed
 - [ ] investigate and compare online payments (Stripe?)